cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 ### Data Structures

-Only one packet data type is required: AtomicSwapPacketData, which specifies the swap message type, data(protobuf marshalled) and a memo field.
+Only one packet data type is required: `AtomicSwapPacketData`, which specifies the swap message type, data(protobuf marshalled) and a memo field.

 ```typescript
 enum SwapMessageType {